wangwerrr/Adventure-in-Data-Science/README.md

 # Adventure in Data Science
-Resources & recordings for data science self-learning
+Resources & recordings for self-learning in Data Science

 ### Statistics